1984–85 Wolverhampton Wanderers F.C. season: The season

-A period of three wins in succession would see Wolves climb a couple of positions to 13th in the table before Wolves travelled to Grimsby for their second 5-1 thumping of the season, once again televised live on ITV for the nation to see.

-Hoping the heavy defeats were behind them, by the end of November Wolves had picked up a further four points with a 3–3 draw at home to Wimbledon and a 2–1 victory at Craven Cottage.
+Three wins in succession would see Wolves climb to 13th in the table before Wolves travelled to Grimsby Town for their second 5-1 defeat of the season, once again broadcast live on ITV.
+Hoping that the heavy defeats were behind them, by the end of November Wolves had picked up a further four points with a 3–3 draw at home to Wimbledon and a 2–1 victory over Fulham.
 As December approached, Wolves sat 14th in the table, with top scorers Tony Evans (5), Tommy Langley (4) and Mark Buckland (4) having a modest total of 13 goals between them.

-Wolves were misfiring but must have been confident enough with progress, allowing Geoff Palmer to move to Burnley at the end of November.
-Palmer, having been capped 394 times for the club, was a very experienced defender and with this departure, Wolves were allowing more experience to walk out the door.
-Palmer left believing he had fallen out if favour with Docherty and cited that "the club just wasn't a nice place to be at the time, it wasn't being run properly, and was on its knees."

-From December onwards, Wolves hit an awful period of form, failing to win any of the next 19 league games including a 4–1 defeat to Notts County who were relegated along with Wolves in 83-84 and would go on to finish 21st in the league.
+Experienced defender Geoff Palmer, who had played 394 games for the club, moved to Burnley at the end of November.
+Palmer left believing he had fallen out of favour with Docherty, stating that "the club just wasn't a nice place to be at the time, it wasn't being run properly, and was on its knees".
+From December onwards, Wolves hit an awful period of form, failing to win any of the next 19 league games.
+This included a 4–1 defeat to Notts County who were relegated along with Wolves in 1983-84 and would go on to finish 21st in the league.

-Pressure was mounting in January 1985 and former fan favourite and now Chairman Derek Dougan eventually resigned from his position on the board.

-During January Wolves continued to haemorrhage on field experience with Alan Dodd, capped 99 times for the club, 24 of them under Docherty and having scored 3 vital goals would be released, moving on to Stoke City whilst Paul Butler who had also been a prominent feature for Docherty with 22 appearances and 2 goals was loaned to Hereford United who later made the move permanent.
+During January Wolves continued to lose experienced players, with Alan Dodd (who had played 99 times for the club, including 24 under Docherty, and scoring three goals) moving on to Stoke City, and Paul Butler (who had also been a prominent feature for Docherty with 22 appearances and 2 goals) was loaned to Hereford United who later made the move permanent.
+With pressure mounting, chairman Derek Dougan resigned from his position on the board.